Keeso1/Driv3_saturation_plugin/README.md

 In VSCode:
 - Ctrl + Shift + P > Run without debugging

-## TODOs

-- Fix slider bounds so that the sliderthumb is correctly positioned and stays within bounds.
-- Add effects to the background to make it look more realistic.
-- Add light beam that moves across the screen.
-(Could be animation or a gif).
-- Add presetbrowser and ability to save presets.

 ## Contributing

 Contributions are welcome!
 Please feel free to fork the repository, make your changes, and submit a pull request.